 WiThrottle Server, Web Server, DCC++ API Explained¶

 There are several competing standards and ways to connect external software such as Throttles to the DCC++ EX Command Station or to JMRI.
+These standards are called “protocols” and the definition and instructions for how to implement them is called an API (Application Programming Interface).
 There is the WiThrottle API using a WiThrottle Server, the JMRI API using a Web Server, and the DCC++ EX API using <DCC++> Commands.
+You need to know that the language your throttle uses will work with how you want to connect to your Command Station.

 The DCC++ API¶